restsharp/RestSharp/README.markdown

-# RestSharp - Simple .NET REST Client
+# RestSharp .NET 2.0 Fork - Simple .NET REST Client

 This is a fork of RestSharp for ,NET 2.0.